MichaelM4/Floppy80-M1/README.md

   - HD0     - specifies the image to load for tyhe first hard drive
   - HD1     - specifies the image to load for tyhe second hard drive
   - Doubler - 1 = doubler is enabled; 0 = doubler is disabled;
-  - Mem     - 0 = disable upper memory; 1 = enable upper memory;
-              if not specified upper memory is enabled by default.
-  - Wait    - 0 = disable bus wait states; 1 = enable bus wait states.
-              if not specified wait states are disable by default.

 dmk files
 - these are virtual disk images with a specific file format